jithyan/blog/_posts/reducing-re-renders.md

 }
 ```

-The functions to generate the random numbers use browser `crypto` library.
+The functions to generate the random numbers use the browser `crypto` library.
 I've written it in a way so that it's **really** slow.

 ```typescript